New rules for allocation of the scarce resource “grid connection capacity”

-Current situation: Increased grid connection requests and the first come, first served principle
+Current situation: increased grid connection requests and the first come, first served principle

 Background

-Under Section 17(1) EnWG, the legal framework for grid connection obliges grid operators to facilitate connection to their grid in a manner that is, in particular, reasonable, non-discriminatory and transparent.
-Under Section 17(2) EnWG, a refusal to grant a grid connection is only permissible if the grid operators can demonstrate that granting the connection is not possible or not reasonable for operational, economic or technical reasons, taking into account the public’s supply interests.
-For the grid connection of power plants with a capacity of 100 megawatts (MW) or more to electricity supply grids with a voltage of at least 110 kilovolts (kV), the Power Plant Grid Connection Ordinance (KraftNAV) stipulates in Section 4 that grid connection requests received by the grid operator earlier in time must be granted a connection commitment as a matter of priority; the so-called ‘first come, first served’ principle.
-Until the legislative amendment in December 2025, which clarified that energy storage facilities are not covered by the scope of the KraftNAV, grid connection requests for energy storage facilities were also frequently processed based on the first come, first served principle due to legal uncertainty.
+Under section 17(1) of the Energy Industry Act, the legal framework for grid connection obliges grid operators to allow connections to their grid in a manner that is in particular reasonable, non-discriminatory and transparent.
+Under section 17(2), a refusal to grant a grid connection is only permitted if operators can demonstrate that granting the connection is not possible or not reasonable for operational, economic or technical reasons, taking into account the public interest in security of supply.
+For grid connections for power plants with a capacity of 100 megawatts (MW) or more to electricity supply grids with a voltage of at least 110 kilovolts (kV), section 4 of the Power Plant Grid Connection Ordinance (Verordnung zur Regelung des Netzanschlusses von Anlagen zur Erzeugung von elektrischer Energie) (“Connection Ordinance”) stipulates that requests for connection received by a grid operator earlier in time must be prioritised when granting a commitment to provide a connection, known as the “first come, first served” principle.
+Until the legislative amendment in December 2025 (see our Insight: Battery storage, energy sharing, customer installations and grid operators – what changes are envisaged by the amendment to energy industry law), which made clear that energy storage facilities are not covered by the scope of the Connection Ordinance, grid connection requests for energy storage facilities were also frequently processed based on the first come, first served principle due to legal uncertainty.

-In its ten-point paper ‘Becoming climate-neutral – remaining competitive’ from September 2025, the Federal Ministry for Economic Affairs and Energy emphasises that further developing the instruments for the regional management of the expansion of renewable energy plants and energy storage facilities will accelerate the connection of these plants, increase usable feed-in and optimise grid expansion in line with demand.
-Furthermore, digital queue management systems for bundling connection requests, grid traffic lights, connection pooling, capacity-based grid tariffs and regionally differentiated construction cost subsidies are cited as incentives, amongst other things, for the efficient use of existing grid capacity.
+In its ten-point paper “Becoming climate-neutral – remaining competitive” from September 2025 (available in German: Klimaneutral werden – wettbewerbsfähig bleiben | BMWE), the Federal Ministry for Economic Affairs and Energy emphasises that further developing the instruments for regional management of the expansion of renewable energy plants and energy storage facilities will accelerate the connection of these plants, increase usable feed-in and optimise grid expansion in line with demand.
+Digital queue management systems for bundling connection requests, grid traffic lights, connection pooling, capacity-based grid tariffs and regionally differentiated contributions towards construction costs are also cited as incentives for efficient use of existing grid capacity.

 Structure of the maturity-based procedure

 The maturity-based procedure for consumption, storage and hybrid plants developed by the TSOs is based on three principles.
 According to these, all applications are to be processed on a cyclical basis.
 For the current cycle, application documents must be submitted by 30 June 2026.
 Applications must meet minimum requirements, and a flat-rate application fee and a realisation deposit will be charged by the TSOs.
-Finally, grid connections will be allocated on the basis of maturity criteria, whereby projects ready for implementation are given priority.
+Finally, grid connections will be allocated on the basis of maturity criteria, with projects ready for implementation being given priority.

 The maturity-based procedure is divided into three phases:

-Information and application phase (three months), during which transparency regarding the grid situation is provided on the TSOs’ website, informal and non-binding grid connection enquiries are processed, and the application must be submitted together with a flat-rate application fee of EUR 50,000.00 payable to the TSOs;
+- Information and application phase (three months), during which transparency regarding the grid situation is provided on the TSOs’ website, informal and non-binding grid connection enquiries are processed, and the application must be submitted together with a flat-rate application fee of €50,000.00 payable to the TSOs;

-Offer phase (two months), during which, in the event of a positive response, the grid connection applicants may accept the offer within one month by paying a realisation deposit of EUR 1,500.00 per MW of grid connection capacity.
+- Offer phase (two months), during which in the event of a positive response the grid connection applicants may accept the offer within one month by paying a realisation deposit of €1,500.00 per MW of grid connection capacity.

 - Site acquisition and approval status

-- Technical plant and connection concept
+- Technical plant and connection policy

 - Capacity of the grid connection applicant